 A.R.S. § 42-5159(A)(13)(i): (Deduction Code 695) Tangible personal property purchased by a nonprofit charitable organization that has qualified under section 501(c)(3) of the internal revenue code if the property is purchased from the parent or an affiliate organization that is located outside this state is not subject to transaction privilege tax.
-In FY 2015, businesses deducted \$703,000 for this purpose.
-A tax rate of 5% would have generated \$35,000.
+Data is not releasable on the value of this tax expenditure for FY 2018.

 A.R.S. § 42-5159(A)(32): (Deduction Code 703) Motor vehicles that are removed from inventory and are provided to charitable or educational institutions or state universities or their affiliated organizations are exempt from use tax.
-In FY 2015, businesses deducted an estimated \$2.3 million.
-At a rate of 5%, \$113,000 would have been generated.
+No data is available on the value of this exemption.

 A.R.S. § 42-5159(A)(38): (Deduction Code 705) Use tax does not apply to tangible personal property that is or directly enters into and becomes an ingredient or part of cards used as prescription plan identification cards.
-Information is not available on this in FY 2015.
+Information is not available on this in FY 2018.

 A.R.S. § 42-5159(A)(45): (Deduction Code 563) Use tax does not apply to liquefied natural gas used to fuel compressor equipment.
-In FY 2015, businesses deducted an estimated \$1.8 million of this purpose.
-Had these transactions been taxable, they would have generated \$90,000 in tax.
+Data is not releasable on the value of this tax expenditure for FY 2018.

 A.R.S. § 42-5159(A)(46): (Deduction Code 707) Tangible personal property purchased to be incorporated or installed as part of environmental response or remediation activities under prime contracting is not subject to transaction privilege tax.
-In FY 2015, businesses deducted \$4.4 million for this purpose.
-At a 5% tax rate, this would have generated \$222,000 in tax.
+Data is not releasable on the value of this tax expenditure for FY 2018.
 A.R.S. § 42-5159(D)(2): (Deduction Code 709) The purchase price of electricity bought by a retail electric customer from a utility is not subject to use tax if the transaction was subject to tax under the utilities classification.
-Information is not available on this exemption for FY 2015.
+No data is available on the value of this exemption.

-A.R.S. § 42-5159(G)(1), 42-5063(C)(6): (Deduction Code 710) Purchases of electricity or natural gas by a business that is principally engaged in manufacturing or smelting operations and that uses at lease 51% of the electricity or natural gas in the manufacturing or smelting operations are not subject to use tax.
-In FY 2015, businesses deducted \$24 million for this purpose.
-At a 5% tax rate, this would have generated \$1.1 million in tax.
+A.R.S. § 42-5159(G)(1), 42-5063(C)(6): (Deduction Code 710) Purchases of electricity or natural gas by a business that is principally engaged in manufacturing or smelting operations and that uses at least 51% of the electricity or natural gas in the manufacturing or smelting operations are not subject to use tax.
+In FY 2018, businesses deducted \$123 million for this purpose.
+At a 5% tax rate, this would have generated \$6.2 million in tax.

-A.R.S. § 42-5159(G)(2), 42-5063(C)(7): (Deduction Code 783) Purchases of electricity or natural gas by a business that operates an international operations center in this state and that is certified by the Arizona

-Commerce Authority pursuant to section 41-1520 is not subject to use tax .
-Information is not available on this exemption for FY 2015.
+A.R.S. § 42-5159(G)(2), 42-5063(C)(7): (Deduction Code 783) Purchases of electricity or natural gas by a business that operates an international operations center in this state and that is certified by the Arizona Commerce Authority pursuant to section 41-1520 is not subject to use tax.
+Information is not available on this exemption for FY 2018.

 A.R.S. § 42-5167: (Deduction Code 692) Sales by an out of state vendor to a Direct Pay permit holder are not subject to use tax.
-In FY 2015, businesses deducted \$486,000 for this purpose.
-At a 5% rate, it would have generated \$24,000.
+In FY 2018, businesses deducted \$14.2 million for this purpose.
+At a 5% rate, it would have generated \$709,000.

 A.R.S. § 42-5402(B): (Deduction Code 564) The seller of a prepaid wireless telecommunications product is allowed to retain 3% of the amount of tax collected before remitting the tax to the department.
-In FY 2015, businesses deducted \$4.8 million for this purpose.
-Had this been taxable it would have generated \$241,000 in tax.
+In FY 2018, businesses deducted \$4.4 million for this purpose.
+Had this been taxable, it would have generated \$220,000 in tax.